Agapius of Hierapolis

-Agapius of Hierapolis, also called Maḥbūb ibn Qusṭanṭīn (died after 942), was a Melkite Christian historian and the bishop of Manbij.
+Agapius of Hierapolis, also called Maḥbūb ibn Qusṭanṭīn (died after 942), was a Melkite Christian historian and the bishop of Manbij in Syria.
 He wrote a universal history in Arabic, the lengthy Kitāb al-ʿunwān ('book of the title').
 He was a contemporary of the annalist Eutychius (Said al-Bitriq), also a Melkite.

 Writings

 His history commences with the foundation of the world and runs up to his own times.
 The portion dealing with the Arab period is extant only in a single manuscript and breaks off in the second year of the caliphate of al-Mahdi (160AH = 776–7 AD) and during the time when Emperor was Leo IV (775–780).